noaione/yuusha-shoukan-ln/sources/v05/chapter4.md

 meat...]

 [You still have lots on your plate, you know?
-I mean, whose money do you think is used to buy these....
+I mean, whose money do you think is used to buy these...
 Don’t you even know what being reserved is...]

 [Food bought with other people’s money is the tastiest!]